 How to Buy

 Or if you want to get on our mailing list for this board, sign up below.
 This is only for updates about HackEEG, we won’t spam you.
-We’ll post to this list when the CrowdSupply campaign starts.
+We’ll post brief announcements about the board and its availability here.

 Only certified for battery-powered use with humans, mammals, or other animals.
 There is no mains isolation circuitry.